Skip to main content

 Federal vs. State Immigration Laws

-The rules established in 1952 with the passage of the Immigration and Nationality Act (INA) are the main ones the government follows today.
-But, the Immigration Reform and Control Act (IRCA) of 1986 plays a part in curbing illegal immigration.
+The rules established in 1952 with the passage of the Immigration and Nationality Act (INA) established the framework the government follows today.
+But the Immigration Reform and Control Act (IRCA) of 1986 plays a part in curbing illegal immigration.
 It denied welfare benefits to immigrants without proper documentation.
 It also strengthened sanctions against employers who hire them.

 The U.S. Congress controls all immigration-related regulations.
 But the White House is in charge of enforcing immigration laws.
 The INA dictates most aspects of federal immigration law, including visas and other parts of citizenship status.
 U.S. Citizenship and Immigration Services (USCIS) manages most immigrant-related matters.